horsefaced/WebCrawler/README.md

 You can also use .Charset() method to appoint a charset to encoded the response's raw content.

 ### Body
-If the response's raw data can be parsed to a json object, this .Body() method will return a NewtonJSON's JObject, otherwise it will return null.
+If the response's raw data can be parsed to a json object, the .Body() method will return a NewtonJSON's JObject, otherwise it will return null.

 ### ToFile
 Write all byte data from response to a file.